frfs/dodontof-docker/README.md

 ## What is DodontoF
 DodontoF is online chat system for TRPG made by Torgtaitai.
-This image is basic DodontoF Server based on ruby:2.3-alpine.
+This image is tiny DodontoF Server based on alpine:3.5.

 See :http://www.dodontof.com/ and https://github.com/torgtaitai/DodontoF